Salvation in the sanctuary

 Your faith in Christ is God’s covenant, or agreement to His people that reveals His mercy to mankind.
 Through God’s covenant of mercy and forgiveness, God's people are justified in God’s eyes, as if they have never sinned before.
 God’s people are justified through the Lamb of God, Jesus Christ.

 Your faith does not stop at the cross.
 You must proceed through the sanctuary and finally enter the dwelling place of God, where His commandments reside inside the Ark of the Covenant.
-Believe it or not, even the devils “believe” (James 2:19).
+Believe it or not, even the devils “believe and tremble” (James 2:19).
 Essentially, they know the truth, but their behavior does not change.
-Conclusively, God's people will see a change in their lives, not being dead to sin but living righteously (1 Peter 2:24).
+God's people will notice great changes in their lives, not being dead to sin but living righteously (1 Peter 2:24).